hrushikesh93/yudownld/README.md

 ##### there are two programs
 * one is executable file
 * one is raw programe to download the video. it shows the different reslutions available *we can download the video manually*.

+**note**
+code are different for both files.

+i did not upload the code for .exe file